MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

     > [!NOTE]
     > To set the policy on a specific database, use `database <DatabaseName>` instead of `cluster`.

-1. Run the following command to grant the managed identity [Database Viewer](../access-control/role-based-access-control.md)permissions over all databases referenced by the update policy query.
+1. Run the following command to grant the managed identity [Database Viewer](../access-control/role-based-access-control.md) permissions over all databases referenced by the update policy query.

     ```kusto
     .add database <DatabaseName> viewers ('aadapp=<objectId>')